degory/ghul-application-template/README.md

 Visual Studio Code will create a container and a unique volume to hold your application source.

-## Getting started on native Linux or on WSL2 on Windows
+## Getting started with on Windows with WSL2 or on native Linux

-The ghūl compiler is a native Linux application and can be run on Linux or on WSL2 on Windows without a container, however ghūl is an experimental languguage and the compiler may be unstable: using the development container is the safer option.
+The ghūl compiler can be run on Linux or on WSL2 on Windows without a container, however ghūl is an experimental languguage and the compiler may be unstable: using the development container is the safer option.

-If you prefer to use native Linux or on WSL2 rather than the development container, then the compiler should run on any recent distribution, provided Mono and Boehm GC are installed.
+If you prefer to use native Linux or WSL2 rather than the development container, then the compiler should run on any recent Linux distribution provided that Mono, including Mono's ILAsm, is installed.

 ### Install the Mono development environment